pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 A problem in typical applications is how to perform data aggregation.
 Couchbase Lite lets you run those data queries using the full capabilities of map/reduce.
 To run aggregation queries on the rows emitted by the map function, you can use the reduce function which is the part of map/reduce that takes several rows from the index and aggregates them together in a single object.

 Let’s write a view to query and display the number of uncompleted tasks for each list.
 A task is marked as completed if its **complete** property is true.
-You need to define a **map** function which returns the number of uncompleted task documents, **group** them by the list they belong to and **count** the number of rows in each group.
+You need to define a **map** function which:

+1. Returns the number of uncompleted task documents,
+2. Groups them by the list they belong to,
+3. Counts the number of rows in each group.

+The diagram below shows this process.

 ![](./img/image32.png)